bitmarket-net/api/README.md

 <a name="info_limits"></a>
 ### Call limits

-The number of API calls that can be made on the user account is limited to 200 calls within 10 minutes.
+The number of API calls that can be made on the user account is limited to:

+* swap contract creation - 100 per day
+* margin contract creation - 100 per day
+* buy/sell offer creation - 400 per day
+* trade - 400 per day

+Please have in mind that other security limits may apply.

+We reserve right to limit/block any account/IP address/subnet that is "scalping" without generating reasonable turnaround on our exchange.

-This limit is global for the user account, regardless of how many API keys the user is using.
+Limits are global for the user account, regardless of how many API keys and IP addresses the user is using.

 <a name="info_responses"></a>
 ### Server responses